Redesigning client scheduler to expand client access

 We began guerrilla testing with clinicians in the earliest stages of design, when concepts were still in low fidelity.
 With several major conceptual changes happening beyond the tool itself, early and frequent testing was essential to ensure alignment and usability.

-Start with the most complex user role and scale
+Start with the most complex user role and scale down

 UX/UI design